£100,000 must go to infected blood victims and bereaved partners – inquiry head

 “I know that this will be disappointing for some of you who may fall into neither category and I apologise for that,” he said.

-The Government does not have to accept his proposal, but in 2021 Matt Hancock said it would “of course” pay compensation if the inquiry recommended it.
+The Government does not have to accept Sir Brian’s proposal, but in 2021 Matt Hancock said it would “of course” pay compensation if the inquiry recommended it.

 The then-health secretary told the inquiry the Government had a “moral responsibility” to address the impact of the scandal.